-- 1. The total length of piping for vent or air must not exceed the limits given in the General Venting section on page 19 of this manual. - 2.
-The vent must terminate at least 3 feet above the highest place in which the vent penetrates the roof and at least 2 feet above any part of a building within 10 horizontal feet. - 3.
+- 1. The total length of piping for vent or air must not exceed the limits given in the General Venting Section on page 16 of this manual. - 2.
+Prepare the vent termination and the air termination elbow (FIG. 5-1A) by inserting bird screens.
+Bird screens should be obtained locally. - 3.
+The vent must terminate at least 3 feet above the highest place in which the vent penetrates the roof and at least 2 feet above any part of a building within 10 horizontal feet. - 4.
 The air piping must terminate in a down-turned 180° return pipe no further than 2 feet from the center of the vent pipe.
-This placement avoids recirculation of flue products into the combustion air stream. - 4.
+This placement avoids recirculation of flue products into the combustion air stream. - 5.
 The vent piping must terminate in an up-turned coupling as shown in FIG. 5-1A.
 The top of the coupling must be at least 1 foot above the air intake.
 When the vent termination uses a rain cap as illustrated in FIG. 5-1B maintain at least 36" (914 mm) above the air inlet.
-The air inlet pipe and vent pipe can be located in any desired position on the roof, but must always be no further than 2 feet (.6 m) apart and with the vent termination at least 1 foot above the air intake.
+The air inlet pipe and vent pipe can be located in any desired position on the roof, but must always be no further than 2 feet (.6 m) apart and with the vent termination at least 1 foot for PVC and 3 feet for stainless steel, above the air intake. - 6.
+Maintain the required dimensions of the finished termination piping as shown in FIG. 5-1A. - 7.
+Do not extend exposed vent pipe outside of building more than shown in this document.
+Condensate could freeze and block vent pipe.